-(16) Two-stage bidding process

-- (i) A two-stage bidding process may be allowed for - - Large complex projects; - Projects where it may be undesirable to prepare complete detailed technical specifications; or - Long-term projects with a duration period exceeding three years. - (ii) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (iii) In second stage final technical proposals and priced bids should be invited.

-(17) Cession of payments

-- 17.1 A contractor may, subject to clause 17.2, only cede his right to payment in terms of a contract to a third party.
-A contractor may not by means of cession, cede any of his responsibility or obligations to perform in terms of a contract to any third party. - 17.2 (a) when a contractor chooses to cede his or her right(s) to payment in terms of the contract to a third party, such contractor must request the AO in writing. - (b) the request referred to in sub clause 17.2(a) must be - - (i) on the official letterhead of the contractor; - (ii) signed; and - (iii) dated - 17.3 When the Municipality receives a request in temrs of clause 17 from the contractor's bank, financier or attorney, written confirmation must be obtained from the contractor to verify the details of the transfer of payment.
+- (16) Two-stage bidding process - (a) A two-stage bidding process may be allowed for - (i) Large complex projects; - (ii) Projects where it may be undesirable to prepare complete detailed technical specifications; or - (iii) Long-term projects with a duration period exceeding three years. - (b) In the first stage technical proposals on conceptual design or performance specifications should be invited, subject to technical as well as commercial clarifications and adjustments. - (c) In second stage final technical proposals and priced bids should be invited. - (17) Cession of payments - (a) A contractor may, subject to clause 17(b), only cede his right to payment in terms of a contract to a third party.
+A contractor may not by means of cession, cede any of his responsibility or obligations to perform in terms of a contract to any third party. - (b) - (i) when a contractor chooses to cede his or her right(s) to payment in terms of the contract to a third party, such contractor must request the AO in writing. - (ii) the request referred to in sub clause 17(b)(i) must be - on the official letterhead of the contractor; - (ii) signed; and - (iii) dated - (c) When the Municipality receives a request in terms of clause 17 from the contractor's bank, financier or attorney, written confirmation must be obtained from the contractor to verify the details of the transfer of payment.

-Procurement of banking services
+21. Procurement of banking services

-- 21. (1) A contract for banking services - (a) Must be procured through competitive bids. - (b) Should not be procured abroad. - (c) Should not be procured from institutions not registered as a bank in terms of the Banks Act, 1990 (Act No. 94 of 1990). - (d) Must not be for a period of more than five years at a time. - (e) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (f) The closure date of the submission of bids must not be less than 60 days from the date on which the advertisement is placed in a newspaper.
+- (a) A contract for banking services - (i) Must be procured through competitive bids. - (ii) Should not be procured abroad. - (iii) Should not be procured from institutions not registered as a bank in terms of the Banks Act, 1990 (Act No. 94 of 1990). - (iv) Must not be for a period of more than five years at a time. - (v) The process for procuring a contract for banking services must commence at least nine months before the end of an existing contract. - (vi) The closure date of the submission of bids must not be less than 60 days from the date on which the advertisement is placed in a newspaper.

-Procurement of IT related goods and services
+22. Procurement of IT related goods and services

-- 22. (1) The Accounting Officer must request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (2) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (3) The Accounting Officer must notify SITA together with a motivation of the IT needs if- - (i) The transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - (ii) The transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - (4) If SITA comments on the submission and the Municipality disagree with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, the National Treasury, the Provincial Treasury and the Auditor General.
+- (a) The Accounting Officer must request the State Information Technology Agency (SITA) to assist with the acquisition of IT related goods or services through a competitive bidding process. - (b) Both parties must enter into a written agreement to regulate the services rendered by, and the payments to be made to, SITA. - (c) The Accounting Officer must notify SITA together with a motivation of the IT needs if-

+- (i) The transaction value of IT related goods or services required in any financial year will exceed R50 million (VAT included); or - (ii) The transaction value of a contract to be procured whether for one or more years exceeds R50 million (VAT included). - (d) If SITA comments on the submission and the Municipality disagree with such comments, the comments and the reasons for rejecting or not following such comments must be submitted to the Council, the National Treasury, the Provincial Treasury and the Auditor General.

-Procurement of goods and services under contract secured by other organs of state
+23. Procurement of goods and services under contract secured by other organs of state